scottaohara/accessibility_interview_questions/README.md

 - Describe appropriate instances to use a link, vs a generic button, vs a submit button.
 - Why shouldn't you only rely on visual styling to indicate state?
 - What are some issues with carousels?
+- What are some design considerations for supporting text resize/zoom on web?
+Mobile apps?

 ## Technical